 Travel in Myanmar can be exhausting, and I'm a big fan of spending more time in less places.
 So instead of trying to hitting every city or town, we'll be spending more time in a few spectacular places instead.
 This will allow us to go deeper into each location, instead of spending all of our time sitting in a bus or a plane going place to place.

 Is Myanmar Safe?

 You'll see the sign "Warmly Welcome and Take Care of Tourists" just like I did the first time I traveled to Myanmar.
 At the time, I thought it was hilarious.
 But now I know it's true!
 There are few places in the world I feel more comfortable walking around at night with my camera at my side than this country.
-The citizens of Myanmar are wonderful people who you'll find are are keen to share an afternoon tea and chat with you on the streets.
+The citizens of Myanmar are kind people who you'll find are keen to share an afternoon tea and chat with you on the streets.
 Tourists are treated with respect by the citizens and the authorities.